luqiang21/Learning-Notebook/C++_notes.md

 - `Iterator upper_bound (Iterator first, Iterator last, const val)`
 - `lower_bound` returns an iterator pointing to the first element in the range \[first,last) which has a value not less than `val`.
 - `upper_bound` returns an iterator pointing to the first element in the range \[first,last) which has a value greater than `val`.

+## Eigen
+- Initialization
+    - ```
+        // Initialize A
+        A << 1.0 f , 0.0 f , 0.0 f ,
+        0.0 f , 1.0 f , 0.0 f ,
+        0.0 f , 0.0 f , 1.0 f ;
+        // Initialize B by accessing individual elements for i = 1:4 {
+            for j = 1:4 {
+                B (j , i ) = 0.0;
+            }
+        }  ```
+    - the outer loop runs over the columns, and the inner loop iterates over the rows.
+Doing it the other way around would have worked too,but would have been less efficient.
+This is because Eigen stores matrices in column-major order by default.
+    - unlike C/C++, or Python arrays, Eigen uses parantheses rather than square brackets to access matrix elements.
+- Utility functions
+    - ```
+        // Set each coefficient to a uniform random value in the range [ -1 , 1]
+        A = Matrix3f :: Random () ;
+        // Set B to the identity matrix
+        B = Matrix4d :: Identity () ;
+        // Set all elements to zero
+        A = Matrix3f :: Zero () ;
+        // Set all elements to ones
+        A = Matrix3f :: Ones () ;
+        // Set all elements to a constant value
+        B = Matrix4d :: Constant (4.5) ;```
+- Equality (==) and inequality (!=) are the only relational operators that work with matrices.
+Two matrices are considered equal if all corresponding coefficients are equal.
+- Note operations do not work in-place, a new matrix is returned.